 Traditional whole life insurance buys you death benefit and gives you little in return outside of that death benefit.
 For the same premium on a yearly basis, you can meet your needs while you are alive and have more at the time when you are more likely to pass away.

 Thank you for reading and please share a comment below.
 Education is key.
-At any time please give me a call or email if you have questions you want answered privately.
+At any time please give me a call or email if you have questions you want to be answered privately.